Kisutora/KisuTweaks/README.md

 - Made galaxy transitions faster
 - >📝Zippier going in and out of planets and solar systems!
 ### Consequence:
 >📝Yep, that's right.
-75% discount for the respected tools, making your empire the cheapest to buy them from!
+75% discount for their respected tools, making your empire the cheapest to buy them from!
 - 🟢**Social Suave**
 	- Increased discount from **20%** to **75%**
 - 🔵**Gentle Generalist**